 Glencoe is famous for the massacre in 1692 following the Jacobite uprising.
 Thirty eight members of the clan McDonald were killed by the government forces and between 40-100 men died of exposure.
 This makes Glencoe a hauntingly sad place in stark contrast to the majesty and beauty of the area.
 There are a few free places to stop and take photo’s and most of the big tourist buses move on after 15/20 mins.
 It can get real busy in the summer but it is worth trying to park here or at the Visitor centre further along.

-We sadly missed the turning for the Glencoe visitor centre on our Skye road trip as it seemed to appear from no where and it was impossible to do a U turn.
-The centre is run by the National trust and Members of The Trust have free entrance to the paid exhibition.
+We sadly missed the turning for the Glencoe visitor centre but from past experience it is run by the National trust and Members of The Trust have free entrance to the paid exhibition.
 Many tourists also stop to use the gift shop, toilets, take the woodland walk and grab a cuppa.
+(The exhibition is optional).

 Our next destination was the fantastic Eilean Donan Castle which is at the Kyles of Lochalsh on a tidal island, connected by a footbridge.
 It is often described as the most beautiful castle in Scotland and you can get married here.
-Oddly enough you are not allowed to take any photographs inside.
-This can make it more compelling or just a bit annoying.
+Sadly, you are not allowed to take any photographs inside.

 We stopped here for about 45 mins and then headed off to Fort William en route to Glenfinan on the Shores of Loch Shiel.
 At Fort William take the A830 to Glenfinan.
 This was a good road with stunning views across Loch Eil to Glen Garden.
-This leg takes about 25 mins and the car park at Glenfinan was full and we ended up parking on the hill outside the Catholic church about 2 mins past the car park.
+This leg takes about 25 mins and the car park at Glenfinan was full and we parked on the hill outside the Catholic church about 2 mins past the car park.